NasCraftsman/OpenNixie/README.md

 - Dimensions are only 30x60mm
 - Wifi and BLE connected
 - Modular design: it can be used for different Nixie tubes shapes and applications
 - USB Type-C for power and programming
+- 4 1N-12A + RGB lights as a default Nixie extension board
 - 1 general pourpose button for control the platform

 <a href="https://www.pcbway.com/project/shareproject/Open_IoT_Nixie_Platform_9b133654.html"><img src="https://www.pcbway.com/project/img/images/frompcbway-1220.png" alt="PCB from PCBWay" /></a>

 ## Multi Board Architecture

-holi2
+OpenNixie has been designed as a modular platform.
+This means that the control PCB can be connected to any PCB with Nixie tubes, so the applications are unlimited.
+At the moment the V2 version has been tested with a base for 4 1N-12A Nixies with RGB LEDs and SPI expansion.

 ## Warning

 ## GPIOs